U.S. names Under Secretary Zeya as special coordinator for Tibet | Law-Order

 U.S. names Under Secretary Zeya as special coordinator for Tibet

-The United States on Monday named Under Secretary of State Uzra Zeya as special coordinator for Tibetan issues, saying she would lead U.S. efforts to preserve the Chinese-ruled territory's religious, cultural, and linguistic heritage in the face of human rights abuses by Beijing.
+"She will lead U.S. efforts to preserve the religious, cultural, and linguistic heritage of Tibetans who are facing human rights abuses and challenges to their livelihoods and environment," Blinken said in a tweet.
+China reacted angrily last year and accused the United States of seeking to destabilize Tibet after the administration of former U.S. President Donald Trump appointed Zeya's predecessor to the same role.

 The United States on Monday named Under Secretary of State Uzra Zeya as special coordinator for Tibetan issues, saying she would lead U.S. efforts to preserve the Chinese-ruled territory's religious, cultural, and linguistic heritage in the face of human rights abuses by Beijing.
-China has consistently refused to deal with a U.S. coordinator on Tibet, seeing it as interference in its internal affairs.
+China's Washington embassy did not immediately respond to a request for comment.
+Beijing has consistently refused to deal with a U.S. coordinator on Tibet, seeing it as interference in its internal affairs.

 U.S. Secretary of State Antony Blinken said Zeya, who is responsible for democracy and human rights at the State Department, would also seek to promote dialogue between China and Tibet's spiritual leader in exile, the Dalai Lama, or democratically elected Tibetan leaders.
 "She will lead U.S. efforts to preserve the religious, cultural, and linguistic heritage of Tibetans who are facing human rights abuses and challenges to their livelihoods and environment," Blinken said in a tweet.